jwday/ABTestbed/README.md

-# Air Bearing Test Platform CAD Model
+# Air Bearing Platform CAD Model
 Air bearing platform CAD files (entirely in .SLDPRT and .SLDASM as of 11/12/2020) for public use.
 Includes CAD model of propulsion system mounted on the top of the platform.

 ![Air bearing platform full CAD assembly screenshot](https://raw.githubusercontent.com/jwday/ABTestbed/master/FullAssembly_Capture.PNG)